 Based on the current guidelines set by the State of California, the cities of San Francisco and Marin Department of Public Health, CAL-OSHA and the CDC, we will continue the implementation that was set last summer for our cooking camps and enrichment programs.

 Our goal is to follow all of the requirements and recommendations made by the above to help prevent the spread of COVID-19 and run our program so that your child is safe.

 Due to the reality of most children's inability to consistently follow social distancing and sanitation recommendations, especially in our cooking programs, we will do all in our power to help your child with the understanding and concepts involved of being safe and avoiding the spread of COVID-19.
 In the past we have implemented a very similar protocol for safety and sanitation, so this kind of enforcement is not new to us.

-Please send your child to camp with 2 face masks, one to wear as soon as they step out of the car to be worn during camp and one as a backup.
+Please send your child to camp with 2 face masks, one to be worn as soon as they step out of the car to be worn during camp and one as a backup.